Skip advert

 Advertisement - Article continues below

-There’s also no ‘frunk’ under the bonnet either, although we think the majority of buyers should be adequately served by the RZ’s 522-litre boot, too.
-It’s larger than what’s offered by the Lexus’ main rivals, the BMW iX3 and Mercedes EQC, and can be expanded to a cavernous 1,451 litres by folding the rear seats down.
+There’s also no ‘frunk’ under the bonnet, either, although we think the majority of buyers should be adequately served by the RZ’s 522-litre boot, too.
+This is larger than the BMW iX3’s 510 litres, but it falls ever-so-slightly short of the Audi Q6 e-tron’s 526 litres.
+If you don’t need to use the Lexus’s rear seats, these can be folded down to provide a cavernous 1,451 litres of space.

 Reliability & safety rating